EMPLOYMENT LAW NEWS

 Other aspects of paid sick leave in Colorado include:

 The Connecticut paid sick leave law only applies to workers who work at least 10 hours per week for the employer in the most recent complete quarter.
-The law applies to employers with 25 or more employees.
-This number changes each year for the next two years:
+The law applies to employers with 11 or more employees.
+Effective January 1, 2027, employers with 1 or more employees in Connecticut will be covered.

 The number of employees is based on the employer’s payroll for the week of January 1st, annually.